stijm/teryt/README.md

 (C) 2021 by Stim ([@stijm](https://github.com/stijm))

 ## Special thanks
 I would like to thank greatly [@Ostrzyciel](https://github.com/Ostrzyciel).
-If not him, this library would not come into existence, neither would all my other Python projects.
+If not he, this library would not come into existence, neither would all my other Python projects.